jimmoffitt/pi-adventures/README.md

 One solution here is to dig into the EventMachine code and tinkering with its internal buffers.
 Before doing that, I decided to experiment with a cURL-based Ruby stream consumer (used the curb gem) under the assumption that since it was based on cURL that there may not be any buffering issue.
 This potentially naive assumption was based on my experience with cURL and always seeing low latency with low-volume streams.

 So I took the Gnip simplistic curb-based Ruby code snippet, and sure enough, it handled the low-volume stream perfectly, 'surfacing' a single Tweet as fast as pure cURL.
 The downside of that code-based is its simplicity, with no logging, no configuration management, and no delivery of whole-Tweet, but rather generating data with Tweets sometimes split between data chunks.
 However, I hit a roadblock when attempting to deploy the curb-based app on the Raspberry Pi.
-I was unable to get the curb gem installed...
+I was unable to get the curb gem installed on the Raspbery Pi 3...

+After following a few 'install curb' recipes with no success, the next step was testing other stream consumers.
+I spun up a Python gnippy-based stream, and got the low-volume handling I was looking for.
+My single Tweet showed up in about a second.

+## Building a simple Twitter bot

+So, I finally had both a low-volume-ready listening app and a Tweeting app deployed and running on the Pi.
+Even though this was a Python-based consumer and a Ruby-based Tweeter, it seemed like a fun idea to make these pieces work together.
+The consumer and Tweeting apps are being deployed as separate processes, so the underlying language shouldn't matter.
+For the first, all-Ruby curb-based attempt, the Ruby ``` `#{command}` ``` mechanism seemed to do the job.
+For the Python-calling-Ruby process, I went with the Python ```subprocess.check_output()``` method.

+This plumbing worked out of the (pi) box.
+I had a simple Twitter Bot runnning on a Raspbery Pi 3.